kdgregory/example-maven-s3-lambda-nexus/README.md

 * A recent version of Maven.
 At this time Ubuntu installs 3.0.5, which is rather old; you can download the latest version from [maven.apache.org](http://maven.apache.org/download.cgi).

+Now for the manual steps to do in this directory:

-First, remove the `.git` directory from this working directory.
+1. Remove the `.git` directory from this working directory.
 It's not needed (you won't be checking stuff back in), and sometimes Git gets confused when it has nested repositories.
 Since this is a destructive action, I want you to do it explicitly.

-Second, edit the file `settings.xml` to change the repository URL, and move it into `$HOME/.m2` (after backing-up any existing settings file that you might have!).
+2. Edit the file `settings.xml` to change the repository URL, and move it into `$HOME/.m2` (after backing-up any existing settings file that you might have!).

-Third, change the `distributionManagement` section of `Deployed-Project/pom.xml` to point to your own bucket.
+3. Change the `distributionManagement` section of `Deployed-Project/pom.xml` to point to your own bucket.
 Your releases will fail if you leave it pointing at mine.

-Finally, run the script `scripts/setup-projects.sh`, which moves the directory `Deployed-Project` to `/tmp`, turns it into a Git "remote" repository, and clones it back to the project directory.
+4. Run the script `scripts/setup-projects.sh`, which moves the directory `Deployed-Project` to `/tmp`, turns it into a Git "remote" repository, and clones it back to the project directory.
 This is necessary for the Maven release plugin to work.